ansegura7/TextProcessing_PageRank/README.md

     java -jar KD_HW2_v1.7.jar data/ NGRAMS DIRECT			(DEFAULT CONFIGURATION) java -jar KD_HW2_v1.7.jar data/ NGRAMS BY_TOKENS
 ~~~
 The .JAR program must be run with Java 7 or higher.
-**NOTE**: You must send the path of the "data/www/" directory as a parameter, the n-grams size and the comparison  type.

 ## Program Output
 1. Show the MRR Scores: Using only Unigrams and Direct (Full) comparison